 Figure 7.7 End of Year Two—Sales, Receivables, and Bad Debt Balances

-Answer: When Year One financial statements were produced, $7,000 was estimated as the amount of receivables that would eventually be identified as uncollectible.
+Answer: When the Year One financial statements were produced, $7,000 was estimated as the amount of the receivables that would eventually be identified as uncollectible.
 In Year Two, the actual total written off turned out to be $10,000.
 The original figure was too low by $3,000.
-This difference is now reflected by the debit remaining in the allowance account.
-Until the estimation for the current year is determined and recorded, the balance residing in the allowance account indicates a previous underestimation (an ending debit balance) or overestimation (a credit) of the amount of worthless accounts.The $3,000 debit figure is assumed here for convenience to be solely the result of underestimating uncollectible accounts in Year One.
+The difference is now reflected by the debit remaining in the allowance account.
+Until the estimation for the new year is determined and recorded, the balance residing in the allowance account indicates a previous underestimation (an ending debit balance) or overestimation (a credit) of the amount of worthless accounts.The $3,000 debit figure is assumed here for convenience to be solely the result of underestimating uncollectible accounts in Year One.
 Several other factors may also be present.
 For example, the balance in the allowance for doubtful accounts will be impacted by credit sales made in the current year that are discovered to be worthless before the end of the period.
-Such accounts actually reduce the allowance T-account prior to the recognition of an expense.
+Such accounts reduce the allowance T-account prior to the recognition of an expense.
 The residual allowance balance is also affected by the collection of accounts that were written off as worthless in an earlier year.
 As described earlier, the allowance is actually increased by that event.
 However, the financial reporting is not altered by the actual cause of the final allowance figure.